- What is British Citizenship?

 - If you have achieved a degree taught in English

 - If you can demonstrate that your knowledge of English is equivalent to B1 (intermediate level) on the Common European Framework of Reference for languages

 - If you can obtain a speaking and listening qualification in English for Speakers of Other Languages at Entry levels 1, 2 or 3.
 This must be completed at an accredited institution on a course of study which uses citizenship-based teaching materials.

 Am I eligible for British Citizenship by Birth?

-Since 1983, British citizenship is no longer automatically granted to those born in the UK.
+Since 1983, citizenship is no longer automatically granted to those born in the UK.

-It is of course possible for children born in the UK to non-British parents to acquire British citizenship via a different route once they have qualified.
+It is of course possible for children born in Britain to non-British parents to acquire citizenship via a different route once they have qualified.
 However, they will not be eligible to acquire British citizenship by birth.

 What are the requirements for British Citizenship by Descent?